 Grand Hotel and De Milan

-Villad’Este still occupies one of the first places in the short lists of the largest hospices in the world.
+Villad’Este still occupies one of the first places in the short list of the largest hospices in the world.
 There’s nothing indistinguishable or fake about this place.
-The manor is a veritable golden age, precious marble, a list A guestbook and Conglomerate cabinetwork so authentic that it actually dates back to the time of Napoleon’s rule when the manor belonged to his adjunct.
-Add to all this several pools (including one floating on the lake), an extensive demesne that hides tennis courts, a fitness center with squash courts and a virtual training field, and three caffs.
+The manor is a veritable golden age, with precious marble, a list A guestbook, and Conglomerate cabinetwork so authentic that it actually dates back to the time of Napoleon’s rule when the manor belonged to his adjunct.
+Add to all these several pools (including one floating on the lake), an extensive demesne that hides tennis courts, a fitness center with squash courts and a virtual training field, and three caffs.

 Grand Hotel and Borromean Islets

 Ernest Hemingway enjoyed this lakeside retreat so much that he took part in the Farewell to Arms program at the hostel.
 Paying 3200 euros, you can stay in the suite that bears his name (two double bedrooms with huge marble bathrooms each, frescoed ceilings, and a sundeck overlooking the lake).
 This major hostel from the Italian hospitality assiduity ranks among the most exclusive hospices in Europe.
 Apartments are sumptuously furnished in a variety of styles, from 19th-century inlaid wood and opulent Conglomerate style to luxurious Italian apartments with lacquered furnishings and Murano glass chandeliers.

 Hostel Splendido/ Splendido Mare